google/applied-machine-learning-intensive/v2/03_regression/04_polynomial_regression/slides.md

 ![](res/polynomialregression13.jpg)

 <!--
-There is the other extreme, where you make clothing so loose that just about anyone could cover up with it.
+There is the other extreme, where you make clothing so loose that just about anyone could wear it.
 This would be underfitting.

 Image Details:
 * [polynomialregression13.jpg](https://unsplash.com/photos/Z1X6cXjn7GQ): Unsplash License